MicrosoftDocs/azure-docs/articles/cosmos-db/nosql/how-to-delete-by-partition-key.md

 > [!IMPORTANT]
 > Delete items by partition key value is in public preview.
-> This feature is provided without a service level agreement, and it's not recommended for production workloads.
+> This feature is provided without a service level agreement.
 > For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

 ## Feature overview